QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 * The planner returns  to the original step and repeat it.

-* The planner iterates until all $n$  houses  are allocated and the prices of all $n$ houses are set.
+* The planner iterates until all $n$  houses  are allocated and the charges for  all $n$ houses are set.

 +++